Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

 In edit mode, the following tools appear:

 Assign
-   Assign the material in the selected material slot to selected vertices Select
+   Assign the material in the selected material slot to selected vertices.
+Select
-   Select vertices assigned to the selected material slot Deselect
+   Select vertices assigned to the selected material slot.
+Deselect
-   Deselect vertices assigned to the selected material slot
+   Deselect vertices assigned to the selected material slot.

 Material naming and linking